 John Maybury, Court of Miracles 1982.
 Image courtesy of the artist and LUX.

-BBC Introducing: Now & Next is a talent development scheme that will nurture and showcase emerging creative voices, as well as offer established artists a chance to try something new through a series of collaborative artists’ film commissions.
+Now & Next is a commissioning scheme that will nurture and showcase emerging creative voices, as well as offer established artists a chance to try something new through a series of collaborative artists’ film commissions.

 LUX Scotland will issue three commissioning calls over 12 months.
 These calls are open to all creative practitioners from a range of backgrounds and disciplines, currently living in Scotland.
 Each call/brief will be focused around a particular publication platform and/or a theme.